OpenTabletDriver/OpenTabletDriver/CONTRIBUTING.md

 > This applies to any user with push permissions to the `configs` branch.

 We use a branch (`configs`) for configuration contributions in order to quickly merge newly added tablet configurations.
 This branch will periodically be merged into the `master` branch and the branches will be synchronized.

 Ensure that all pull requests modifying or adding configurations have valid specifications and correctly match the status in `TABLETS.md`.

 Changes merged to the `configs` branch should generally only be parsers, json config files, and similar - anything else that runs the risk of breaking functionality not immediately related to the tablet in question should be split off, made dependent on the configs PR, and targeted to `master`.

-Essentially, merges of `configs` into `master` should ideally not introduce significant breaking behavior or bugs that would impact users of other tablets.
+Essentially, merges of `configs` into `master` should ideally not introduce significant breaking behavior or bugs that would impact other users of other tablets.

 # Code Contributions

 We strive to keep a maintainable and easily readable codebase in order to keep OpenTabletDriver alive and pleasant to work on.

 The following rules apply to all code contributions: